-This course, which runs one session per month for six months, is an opportunity to study our anatomy and movement in an accessible, embodied and relevant way.
+This course, which runs for 7 sessions over 5 months, is an opportunity to study our anatomy and movement in an accessible, embodied and relevant way.
 You will study your bones and how they move, but also to play with different approaches to asana, using the new information and sensitivity we develop.
 We will unpick yoga technique to explore and feel which alignment cues support and uplift us, and which cues lead us to pain or injury.

 Embodied anatomy techniques derive primarily from Franklin Method, but also from other movement modalities including Scaravelli yoga, Body Mind Centering, and contact improvisation.